Discover global hiring strategies from leading recruitment platforms

 Minimum Requirements

-Employers in Russia are required to engage in written employment contracts.
+Employers in Russia are required to engage in written individual employment contracts.
+These contracts must contain specific terms and must not be less favorable to employees than required by federal laws, local regulations, or collective agreements.
 An implicit employment contract exists if an employee is admitted to work without a written employment contract (de facto employment).

 Also, if an employee is hired without an employment letter, there is no requirement for a probation period.
 A job contract is typically accompanied by a job description (a list of essential responsibilities).
 The following are the minimal terms that should be included in any employment contract: